 - The American Community Gardening Association (ACGA) is a bi-national nonprofit membership organization of professionals, volunteers and supporters of community greening in urban and rural communities.

 - Pennsylvania Department of Conservation and Natural Resources community garden web page

-- Penn State Extension offers classes and resources and trained Master Gardeners who are available for community gardening efforts.
+- Penn State County Extension offices offer classes and resources and trained Master Gardeners who are available for community gardening efforts.